How to delete your Houseparty account

 Fortunately, it's really easy to delete your Houseparty account.
-I just made an account with the intent to delete it, and once I found the weird place Houseparty hides the delete account feature, it only took me 8 taps to delete my account.
+I just made an account with the intent to delete it, and once I found the weird place Houseparty hides the delete account feature, it only took me eight taps in total to delete my account.

 - Netflix Party: Stream your favorite shows with friends